alxolr/drunx/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
+    aws        Aws Cli Shortcuts
-    git-clean    Remove all branches merged with the local base branch help         Prints this message or the help of the given subcommand(s) patch        Change the package.json, package-lock.json with the needed patch version release      Hard reset the code from one branch to other report       Displays the git logs between last 2 tags version      Release the specified version in package.json, package-lock.json adds a release commit and an anotated tag
+    help       Prints this message or the help of the given subcommand(s) patch      Change the package.json, package-lock.json with the needed patch version release    Hard reset the code from one branch to other report     Displays the git logs between last two tags version    Release the specified version in package.json, package-lock.json adds a release commit and an annotated tag
 ```